tskit-dev/tstrait/docs/simulation.md

 ### Phenotype Output

-In the below code, we extract information from `sim_result.phenotype`, which is a {class}`.PhenotypeResult` object that includes simulated information regarding the individuals.
+Each {class}`.PhenotypeResult` object contains four [numpy.ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html#arrays-ndarray) of equal length (`TreeSequence.num_individuals`): the first three are the the phenotypes and its genetic and environmental components.
+The fourth array keeps track of the individual IDs.

 ```{code-cell} ipython3
 print(sim_result.phenotype)
 ```

-In the above output, phenotype, environmental noise and genetic value are [numpy.ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html#arrays-ndarray) objects.
-Their length is the number of individuals in the input tree sequence data, and the elements are aligned based on individual IDs.
+All arrays are indexed based on the individual IDs.
 The $i$th entry of each array represents the value associated with the $i$th individual.
-We can obtain the array of each element as in the following output:
+We can obtain the array of individual ids

 ```{code-cell} ipython3
 phenotype_result = sim_result.phenotype
 print(phenotype_result.individual_id)
 ```

 Further information regarding the individuals can be accessed by using the {ref}`Individual Table<tskit:sec_individual_table_definition>` in the tree sequence data through the individual IDs in `phenotype_result.individual_id`.
+Note that `phenotype_result.individual_id == np.array(list(ts.individuals()))`

 For example, information regarding the first individual in the output can be obtained as following: